 Flask-Diamond is a volunteer effort.
 This page discusses the Contributors Agreement and Contributors List.
-To learn more about how you can volunteer, including many non-coding options, please read How to Contribute to the Project.
+This page is also the official document for signing up as a contributor to the Flask-Diamond project.
+To learn more about how you can volunteer, please read How to Contribute to the Project.